nayeemnazmul/Awesome-Recipes/README.md

 5. Concepts of props and state
 6. Concepts of components (Functional & Class)
 7. Concepts of JSX
+8. API call from app and receive response as json in state
-8. React Native Lifecycle
+9. React Native Lifecycle
-9. How to publish app in expo ecosystem
+10. How to publish app in expo ecosystem